learning-zone/javascript-basics/README.md

 #### Q. What is an event loop?
 The Event Loop is a queue of callback functions.
 When an async function executes, the callback function is pushed into the queue.
 The JavaScript engine doesn't start processing the event loop until async function has finished executing the code.
-**Note:** It allows Node.js to perform non-blocking I/O operations eventhough JavaScript is single-threaded.
+*Note: It allows Node.js to perform non-blocking I/O operations eventhough JavaScript is single-threaded*.

 #### Q. What is a decorator?
 A decorator is an expression that evaluates to a function and that takes the target, name, and decorator descriptor as arguments.
 Also, it optionally returns a decorator descriptor to install on the target object.
 Let's define admin decorator for user class at design time,